SAMMISolutions/SAMMI-Bridge/README.md

        boxType | Description
        ---|---
-        0 | Resizable text box that allows for newline, defaultValue can be anything 2 | Check box, defaultValue should be set to true or false or it will crash, will always return true or false when triggered
-        4 | OBS Scenes box
+        0 | Resizable text box that allows for newline, defaultValue can be anything 2 | Check box, defaultValue should be set to true or false, will always return true or false when triggered 4 | OBS Scenes box
         5 | OBS Sources box
         6 | OBS Filters box
-        7 | Keyboard button, defaultValue should be 0, shouldn't really need this but this will send over a select key code 8 | Compare box, defaultValue should be `==`, returns a string from the compare box such as `=|` or `>=` 9 | Math box, defaultValue should be `=`, returns a string from the compare box such as `|` or `+=` 10 | Sound path box, defaultValue should be `""`, returns a path to said sound effect select 11 | Slider 0 to 100%, defaultValue should be 0-1, returns a float 0 to 1 14 | Normal white box, defaultValue can be anything 15 | Variable box(yellow box), defaultValue should be a string, returns whatever variable is in the yellow box 17 | Color box, defaultValue should be a number, returns the selected color 18 | Select box, defaultValue should be `0`, will show a list when click, of what you defined in selectOptions, returns a number, if user select 3rd option, it returns 2
+        7 | Keyboard button, defaultValue should be 0, returns the select key code 8 | Compare box, defaultValue should be `==`, returns a string from the compare box, such as `=|` or `>=` 9 | Math box, defaultValue should be `=`, returns a string from the compare box, such as `|` or `+=` 10 | Sound path box, defaultValue should be `""`, returns its path 11 | Slider 0 to 100%, defaultValue should be 0-1, returns a float 0 to 1 14 | Normal white box, defaultValue can be anything 15 | Variable box (yellow box), defaultValue should be a string, returns whatever variable is in the yellow box 17 | Color box, defaultValue should be a number, returns the selected color 18 | Select box value, defaultValue should be `0`, shows a list of all the options you provided when clicked and returns a numeric value of the selected option
-        19 | select box string, defaultValue should be a string, returns whatever string the user selected.
-        20 | select box string typeable, defaultValue should be a string,  returns whatever the user selected or typed in the box
+        19 | Select box string, defaultValue should be a string, returns a string the user selected 20 | Select box string typeable, defaultValue should be a string, returns a string the user selected or typed in the box
-        22 | file path, defaultValue should be a string 23 | image path, defaultValue should be a string
+        22 | File path, defaultValue should be a string 23 | Image path, defaultValue should be a string 24 | Twitch reward redeem ID, defaultValue should be a number 30 | No box at all, only label is present
+        32 | OBS Pull Box
+        33 | Select Deck Box, defaultValue should be a number 34 | Password Box, same as 14 except the string is displayed as *****

     - `defaultValue` - default value of the variable
     - (optional) `sizeModifier` - horizontal box size, 1 is normal
     - (optional) [] `selectOptions` - array of options for the user to select (when using Select box type)
+    - (optional) `sendAsExtensionTrigger` - will fire an extension trigger within SAMMI instead of sending the data to Bridge, useful for relaying information between buttons while providing your users with a friendly interface.
+Works the same as Trigger Extension Trigger command, except you can have custom boxes.
 - example:
   ```js
   SAMMI.extCommand('Lucky Wheel', 3355443, 52, {